AJHoward9982/Trade-Tracker-New/README.md

 <br/>   *Stock name
 <br/>   *Net value of trade

-The information is stored inside of a Derby database and displayed through a GUI built in JavaFX using the Gluon scenebuilder.
+The information is stored inside of a Derby database and displayed through a GUI built in JavaFX using the Gluon Scene Builder.

 [Guidelines followed](https://docs.google.com/spreadsheets/d/1jENM7TZuNQ6QU18a7-_6MhX7dkCNMOk96_2df9_rvi4/edit?usp=sharing)